Im-0xea/ibranching/README.md

 this reduces unneccasary complexity as most of us implicitly use this format while writing code, and only add these symbols because the language requires it

-one of the most common issue in c-style languages is missing semicolons and the endless debate where to put the braces is also starting to get old
+one of the most common issues in c-style languages is missing semicolons and the endless debate where to put the braces is also starting to get old

 ib is written in its own input, it is approximatly 60% of the length of its transpiled c counterpart and 90% of the file size